 I finally got it finished.
+The staircase makeover is DONE!
 It took me a long time, but that was only because I only did a little bit each night, then the holidays came around and I put the project on hold.
 If you decide to do this and worked on it a few hours a day, you could complete the project in just a few days.

 Re-doing my staircase is something I wanted to do the minute I moved into my house – that was 17 years ago.
 I have always yearned for hardwood steps and white painted risers.
 Now I have them – yeah!!!
 The carpet held up extremely well all that time, but after seeing so many successful stair makeovers on so many blogs, I decided it was worth a shot, plus it was actually a whole lot cheaper than having them cleaned!
 Do you remember the before?